How to Quiet ATV Exhaust Noise – Your 12 Best Options

 Some manufacturers of aftermarket exhaust systems offer quiet core inserts that can be fitted to make the exhaust quieter.

 The design of these inserts varies but usually consists of a baffled or perforated pipe that fits inside the muffler.
-These core inserts often come in combination with a spark arrestor and/or a downwards-facing pipe for directing the sound down to the ground.
+These core inserts often come with a spark arrestor or a downwards-facing pipe for directing the sound down to the ground.

 Not all manufacturers offer these types of inserts, commonly named dB-killers.
-But it’s definitely worth checking out if you already own an aftermarket muffler or if you’re in the market for getting one.
+But it’s worth checking out if you already own an aftermarket muffler or are in the market for getting one.

 It may be hard to visualize how the system will sound when you are in the process of purchasing the new exhaust.